 Pulmonary Tuberculosis accounts for 80 percent of TB.
 TB bacteria are spread through the air from one person to another.
-People with TB are most likely to spread it to other people when they spend long time together every day.
+People with TB are most likely to spread it to people they spend time with every day.
 The disease is basically cured with treatment (medication for 6 to 9 months), but it can take a serious course and spread widely to others.
-A chest x-ray taken during the health check-up is used to see whether a person has the TB disease but if you have any symptoms such as a prolonged cough or persistent low-grade fever, please consult with the Health Center.
+A chest x-ray at health check-up is used to see whether a person has TB disease but if you have any symptoms such as a prolonged cough or persistent low-grade fever, please consult with the Health Center.